 Encourage them to save their money, but don’t insist on it

 Part of learning the value of money is seeing how it works.
 If they earn $5 every Friday and spend $5 every Saturday, that is their choice for what to do with their money – but make saving money more appealing.
 If they want a $50 toy, don’t buy it for them.
 Let them choose to forgo smaller purchases to save for the thing they really want, or to miss out on the bigger item.
 These logical consequences help them learn that money is finite and that they will need to make decisions about how to maximize their enjoyment from it.

 Give opportunities to earn extra cash

 Having a set amount of cash paid regularly for regular tasks is helpful for learning responsibility and budgeting, but sometimes your kid will have a big ticket item in mind that they want to earn money for that will take a long time to earn at the regular rate.
 Resist the urge to spot them the money on credit, and instead offer them the chance to do extra work for extra pay to reach their goal sooner.

-The most important thing to remember when it comes to allowances and household responsibilities is to do what works for your family.
+The most important thing to remember when it comes to kids allowance and household responsibilities is to do what works for your family.
 You know your kids, you know the lessons you want to teach them, and you get to decide how you want to manage them.
 Now get to work, kids!